Keeping in Touch Days: Employee Rights and Pay for KIT Days

 Payroll Solutions can help make sure that all your employees’ KIT and SPLIT days are accounted for, and that your employees get paid correctly.
 We know how important it is for your employees to be focusing on the new addition to their family rather than worrying whether they have been properly and timely paid.

-Our HR software will keep track of who is on maternity or parental leave and our payroll software makes it easy to pay your employees correctly.
+Our HR software will keep track of who is on parental or maternity leave and our payroll software makes it easy to pay your employees correctly.